List of content you will read in this article:

 sh <((curl -sL interworx.com/inst.sh)) -l

-When you will run the initial installation script, you will receive the following prompt to verify the IS settings.
+When you run the initial installation script, you will receive the following prompt to verify the IS settings.
 Once done, press Enter.

 =-=-=-=-= Installing InterWorx-CP =-=-=-=-=-